CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 As we said earlier, our app will consist of three layers:

 - The UI components
-- The Redux reducer
+- The Redux store
 - The API client

-So we won't make an HTTP request directly in our Vuex module.
+So we won't make an HTTP request directly in our Redux store.
 Instead, we'll delegate to an API object that we pass in.
 Let's design the interface of that object now:

 ```diff
      it('stores the restaurants', async () => {